isabella232/ens-registrar-contract/README.md

 - Prevent an attacker from changing the address associated with a user domain
 - Register subdomains *.ethvault.xyz and set the resolver to the address in a single transaction
+- Support sending some value to each address upon registration

 We cannot set the reverse record for the user because that would involve signing a transaction with their private keys.